cjmet/AhMediaPlayer/README.md

 ## Current Questions
 * How to communicate between the background task and main task?
    * Version 1 used unsafe refs
-   * Version 2 is using pulling and locking the data from the Background Task
+   * Version 2 is using pulling and locking the data from the Background Task, possibly leaving the background task to never get cleaned up.
    * Version 3 is using callback with locking, concurrency, and done signal from the background task to the main.
-*  How to Async return a value, non-blocking, from a blockable operation
+* How to Async return a value, non-blocking, from a blockable operation.
+(See Sandbox)
+* DataLibary -> Models, Interfaces, and (Services or Contexts)
+* Where do you put general code in a Maui App?  /ProgramLogic?
+* Maui Debugging?
+Most crashes are "generic", and very unhelpful?
+Am I missing a tool or plugin or something?
+* More info on lockable objects and concurrency
+  * Maybe a generic lockable object extension class?   locked<T>?

 ## Project Plan
 Create a music library Web API and simple Media Player